suncoast-devs/app-app/README.md

 #### ALPHA

-* BrowserSync
+- Vite
-* Deployment via Surge, GitHub Pages, or Netlify
+- Deployment via Surge, GitHub Pages, or Netlify

 #### BETA

-* Everything in the `alpha` stack
+- Everything in the `alpha` stack
-* JavaScript (ES2015)
+- JavaScript (ES2015)

 #### DELTA

-* React with Classes
+- React with Classes

 #### DELTA-HOOKS

-* React with hooks
+- React with hooks

 #### GAMMA

-* React with Classes and react-router
+- React with Classes and react-router

 #### GAMMA-HOOKS

-* React with hooks and react-router
+- React with hooks and react-router

 ## License